dmadisetti/scipy_proceedings_2026/papers/unlocking_78/unlocking_78.md

 WAI’s phased, member-driven rollout grew the group from 14 → 39 in six months, showing how VIM’s action-insight-adapt loop converts research into real impact.

+(section-5)=
 ### A Roadmap for Fostering Inclusion in Data, AI, and Open-Source Communities
-(June 2025 – onward; builds directly on Section 4’s Phase I pilots.)
+(June 2025 – onward; builds directly on @section-4’s Phase I pilots.)

-The Visibility–Invitation–Mechanism framework—and its concrete realization via WAI’s four Phase I initiatives (Section 4)—provides a scalable blueprint for closing the “Missing 78 %” gap (Section 2.1).
+The Visibility–Invitation–Mechanism framework—and its concrete realization via WAI’s four Phase I initiatives (@section-4)—provides a scalable blueprint for closing the “Missing 78 %” gap [@section-2-1].
 To expand beyond WAI’s single-community proof of concept, we outline ten practical Actions.
 The first four mirror WAI’s Phase I pilots; the remaining six build on those foundations and stretch into broader partnerships, metrics, and shared learning.

 #### The Imperative for Systemic Change

-Open-source AI and data projects power global innovation, yet women frequently represent fewer than 10 – 15 % of contributors—and far less among maintainers (Section 2.1).
+Open-source AI and data projects power global innovation, yet women frequently represent fewer than 10 – 15 % of contributors—and far less among maintainers [@section-2-1].
 This imbalance risks embedding bias in critical technologies.
 Systemic, data-driven inclusion is a necessity, not a luxury.

 #### Action 1: Develop and Distribute an Open Inclusion Toolkit
-(Piloted in WAI: baseline survey instrument; CoC draft; best-practice templates—see Section 4.1–4.3)
+(Piloted in WAI: baseline survey instrument; CoC draft; best-practice templates—see @section-4-1 – @section-4-3)

 **Objective:** Empower any Data/AI project with turnkey, research-informed resources to launch inclusion initiatives.
 **Implementation:**